 - Don't mind paying higher premiums

-Then your best option in likely to opt for a life insurance policy that doesn’t involve a medical review.
-However, brace yourself for high insurance quotes as these policies are pricier than traditionally underwritten policies.
+Then your best option is to opt for a insurance policy that doesn't involve a medical review.
+However, brace yourself for high insurance quotes, as these policies are pricier than traditionally underwritten policies.

 Let's look at these two types of policies in detail.